-Further information about the schemes that schools may wish to promote can be found in the Sustainable School Travel section at School transport (cheshireeast.gov.uk).
-To apply for School Transport please visit School transport (cheshireeast.gov.uk) or call 0300 123 5012.
+Further information about the schemes that schools may wish to promote can be found in the Sustainable School Travel section at Sustainable modes of school travel strategy (cheshireeast.gov.uk).
+To apply for School Transport please visit Free and subsidised school transport (cheshireeast.gov.uk) or call 0300 123 5012.